 - Budget summary and timeline.
 Budgets may include costs to collect and analyze data and participant incentives.
 No indirect costs will be awarded.
 Salaries of PIs or co-investigators should not be included.
-Pilot project funds may not be used to supplement or prolong ongoing research, to support dissertation research, and should not be used as bridge funds when other research support is no longer available.
+Pilot project funds may not be used to supplement or prolong ongoing research, to support dissertation research or purchase equipment, and cannot be used as bridge funds when other research support ends.

 - Consortium statement from the applicant’s home institution or school/college acknowledging that no indirect costs will be included with the award.